 'High flow' home units have settings that go as high as 10 LPM (liters per minute) of continuous flow.
 Some can go only up to 5 LPM.
 While the highest settings that POCs have are 3 LPM and 196 ml/min of pulse dose oxygen.
 Portable concentrators can't be high flow because they need to be small enough to carry around comfortably.
 High continuous flow oxygen concentrators are more powerful and need to be larger to hold all the inner workings needed to run on high settings.

 High Flow Oxygen Units with Up to 10 LPM:

-They also have a built-in humidifier that can be used on the higher settings.
-The humidifier is necessary on the higher oxygen settings, because the higher flow of air can be much drier and more irritating to the airways.
-The humidity from the built-in humidifier helps to cut down on irritation and issues like a bloody nose or sore throat.
+They have a provision for a humidifier that can be used on the high oxygen flow.
+The humidifier is necessary on the higher oxygen settings because the higher flow of air can be much drier and more irritating to the airways.
+The humidity helps to cut down on irritation and issues like a bloody nose or sore throat.
 You may even need to use this on the lower settings during particularly dry times of the year.

 High flow oxygen concentrators are larger and heavier than the ones that go only up to 5 LPM.
 The heaviest and largest is the AirSep Intensity 10, which weighs in at 58 pounds and stands at 27.5 inches tall and 16.5 inches wide.
 It can be used as a nebulizer machine.
 The Invacare Platinum 10 and the Respironics Millennium 10 both weigh 53 pounds and are 18 and 19 inches tall respectively.
 Despite their weight, they can still be easily taken from one room to another because of the wheels on the bottom.